smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The most interesting of these table types is the `VALUES` keyword.
 We often think the only use of the `VALUES` operator is with an `INSERT` statement, but it can also be used to create a relation.

-First, let's create examples of each of the table types.
+First, let's create examples of each table type.

 --------------------------------------------------------------------------------------------------------
 #### Table